Isaac N. Arnold: Literary career

 Arnold was rapidly working on a book about Lincoln.
 He published The History of Abraham Lincoln and the Overthrow of Slavery in 1867.
 This was considered a general history that suffered from not having sufficient research.

 He did years of research on an earlier historical figure, writing a biography entitled The Life of Benedict Arnold: His Patriotism and His Treason (1880).

 Dismayed by contemporary accounts of Lincoln by William H. Herndon and Ward Hill Lamon, Arnold wrote a new biography, The Life of Lincoln (1884), to concentrate on the years of his presidency and refute some of the personal controversial accounts.
 It was well received at the time, reviewed by the press in the US and Great Britain and, in the late 1940s, it was described as "one of the best of the early biographies."
 It was reprinted in 1994.

+Death

 Arnold died April 24, 1884, and was buried at Graceland Cemetery in Chicago.